UPS delivers around 5.5 billion goods every year with the help of its 125,000 delivery vans.

-Apart from UPS route optimization software, the company’s personnel are the most critical cornerstone to its success.
-The majority of the delivery managers and supervisors used to work for the corporation as delivery drivers.
+Apart from UPS’ route optimization software, the company’s personnel are the most critical cornerstone to its success.
+The majority of UPS’ delivery managers and supervisors used to work for the corporation as delivery drivers.

-That is to say, the UPS drivers’ training and on-the-road experience enable them to train new drivers and therefore continue to provide excellent customer service.
+UPS drivers’ training and on-the-road experience allows them to train new drivers and continue to provide excellent customer service.

 Furthermore, every UPS driver goes through extensive training, which includes lifting big items, walking on slick roads, and driving with one hand.
 UPS drivers are expected to deliver items in a simulated setting as part of their hands-on training.